artefactory/supinfo_mlops_course/02-pipeline-and-orchestration/README.md

   - process train data
   - train model
   - evaluate model
-- An entrypoint function for inference:
+- An entrypoint function for prediction:
-  - process inference data
+  - process prediction data
   - predict
 - Test your code with the downloaded data

+Hint : Add a save step using helpers, at the end of the ml pipeline to serialize your model and dict vectorizer.
+These two element will be loaded for batch prediction.

-### Workflows orchestration with prefect
+### Workflows orchestration with prefect :

+#### e.g. solutions :
+- *exercise 1 : orchestration_01_prefect_orion.sh*
+- *exercise 2 : orchestration_02_first_flow.py*
+- *exercise 3 : orchestration_03_machine_learning_workflow.py*
+- *exercise 4 : orchestration_03_machine_learning_workflow.py*
+- *exercise 5 : orchestration_04_prefect_deployment_objects.py*

 Helpers :
 ```